Huskies snap Oregon State’s 23-game baseball winning streak

 • No. 12 Washington handed No. 4 Oregon (36-3, 9-3 Pac-12) its first home loss of the season 4-2.

-Ali Aguilar hit her eighth homer of the season for UW (30-9, 7-6) and was 2-for-3 with two RBI.
+Ali Aguilar hit her eighth homer of the season for UW (30-9, 7-6) and was 2 for 3 with two RBI.

 Boxing

-• The University of Washington boxing team claimed five national titles at the National Collegiate Boxing Association national championships over the weekend in Lawrenceburg, Ind.
+• The University of Washington boxing team claimed five national titles at the National Collegiate Boxing Association national championships over the weekend in Lawrenceburg, Indiana.
 The UW women’s team took second and the men were third.

 For the women, Jacque Ines (125 pounds) won her third national title, and Zasha Sepulvada won at 132.
 The women, three time defending champs, lost by two points.
 James Porter (147) won his second men’s title, and Jasper Bourgette (165) and Edgar Cortes (185) were also champs.